CtrlK

 Completeness

-Clearly answers both 'what' (bridge Observables and Signals using toSignal and toObservable in Angular) and 'when' (Use when converting between RxJS Observables and Angular Signals), with explicit trigger terms listed.
+Clearly answers both 'what' (bridge Observables and Signals using toSignal and toObservable in Angular) and 'when' (Use when converting between RxJS Observables and Angular Signals) with an explicit 'Use when' clause.

 3 / 3